-UKIBC expects corporate tax cut and labour reform in Union Budget 2018
+Union Budget 2018: UKIBC expects corporate tax cut and labour reform

 -

-The UK India Business Council (UKIBC) and Confederation of British Industry (CBI) has appealed to the finance minister to reduce corporate tax and remove FDI restrictions on certain sectors in the forthcoming Budget.
+The UK India Business Council (UKIBC) and Confederation of British Industry (CBI) has appealed to the finance minister to reduce corporate tax and remove FDI restrictions on certain sectors in the forthcoming Budget 2018.

 "We have urged the government to reduce corporate tax, and a simpler and more predictable tax regime that encourages UK investments in India.
 We are also seeking more labour reforms and simpler ease of doing business in India, which provides huge business opportunity for British companies," UKIBC chief operating officer Kevin McCole told PTI here.